tweag/python-monorepo-example/2018-05-27-hello-asterius.md

 dhc takes a radically different route.
 It does not compile Haskell via ghc; it implements a minimal Haskell-like functional language, and emits WebAssembly code from that language.
 The basic examples run fine, and they are gradually implementing more language features at the frontend.

 On the spectrum of Haskell to WebAssembly compilers, `asterius` is somewhere between WebGHC and dhc.
-It uses ghc as the frontend and aims to support most of ghc language features and the standard library.
+It uses GHC as the frontend and aims to support most of GHC language features and the standard library.
 However, we don't use the LLVM toolchain to cross-compile to WebAssembly; we implement the cmm-to-wasm code generator just like yet another native backend, and any non-Haskell logic of the runtime is hand-written WebAssembly code, which means we're simulating various `rts` interfaces to the degree that a significant portion of vanilla Haskell code become runnable.

 There are several reasons behind the approach of `asterius`:

 * We'd like to support Haskell-as-in-GHC.
 * There exist different ways of mapping Haskell to WebAssembly.
 We'd like to hand-write the codegen and have tight control over generated code, so it becomes possible to evaluate them and even pick the most suitable one under different scenarios.
 * We dislike introducing unused code into compiler output.
-This requires very aggressive link-time optimization, generating different runtime code for each output, or even altering normal ghc codegen.
+This requires very aggressive link-time optimization, generating different runtime code for each output, or even altering normal GHC codegen.

 ## The code generator of `asterius`

 `asterius` starts code generation from Cmm.
 Cmm is a mostly platform-independent IR of ghc, abstracting away from details like register allocation and such.
+Currently GHC only supports dumping Cmm to a pretty-printed text form and doesn't expose in-memory Cmm, so we implemented `ghc-toolkit` which uses the GHC frontend plugin mechanism to redirect `ghc` invocations to our own handlers, then uses the GHC hooks mechanism to replace the normal pipeline with our own, then we can lay our hands on in-memory representations of various GHC IRs like Core, STG and Cmm.
+Users of `ghc-toolkit` need not to worry about all the dirty job involving GHC API and can focus on manipulating IRs.

 Although being sufficiently low level, compiling Cmm to WebAssembly still faces a few challenges.

-The main challenge is implementing control-flow.
+The most notable challenge is implementing control-flow.
 There are two kinds of control-flow transfer in Cmm: in-function and cross-function.
 A Cmm function is a collection of basic blocks, and each basic block transfers to either a block in the same function, or the entry block of another function.
 The problem is: WebAssembly has no notion of "basic block"; it enforces structured control flow, which means one must use scoped blocks/loops to achieve branching.

 The most straightforward method to implement control-flow is to use a top-level loop combined with a "label pointer" to implement the state machine for branching, and each branching instruction simply becomes an assignment to the label pointer.
-Since ghc is good at using worker/wrapper transformation to generate fast code with tight in-function loops, this approach introduces considerable overhead for even in-function branching and will surely worsen the performance.
+Since GHC is good at using worker/wrapper transformation to generate fast code with tight in-function loops, this approach introduces considerable overhead for even in-function branching and will surely worsen the performance.

 In the case of in-function branching, where the destination labels are known labels, one can instead use a "Relooper" algorithm which inputs a control-flow graph and outputs a program which uses high-level loops to efficiently implement branching.
 The Relooper algorithm is pioneered by the Emscripten compiler and implemented in `binaryen`, and we use `binaryen`'s relooper to handle in-function branching.